DanielYKPan/date-time-picker/README.md

     Firstly, the local variable 'momentValue' would be bind to our 'dateTimePicker' directive Input and shows in the popup picker dialog.
     Once you select your new moment value and confirm it, the local variable 'momentValue' would be updated.
 Or if you want to deal with the return new moment value from our directive before update the local variable, your can separate it like this `[dateTimePicker]="momentValue" (dateTimePickerChange)="setMoment($event)"`
- * Use `[ngModel]="momentValue"` from Angular2 built-in FormsModule to bind the moment value to the input value.
+ * Use `[ngModel]="momentValue"` from Angular built-in FormsModule to bind the moment value to the input value.
- * Inside `[ngModel]="momentValue | date: 'short' "`, we use the date pipe from Angular2 built-in Pipes to transform the Javascript Date Object to more friendly formats.
+ * Inside `[ngModel]="momentValue | date: 'short' "`, we use the date pipe from Angular built-in Pipes to transform the Javascript Date Object to more friendly formats.
     We only use this built-in date pipe when we set the 'dateTimePicker' return object as Javascript Date Object.
  * Optional attributes:
       * **[returnObject]=" 'js' "** --- You can set the return object type when you pick a moment from date-time-picker.
 (Default value is 'js', this means the default return object type is javascript Date object.
 The other options are: string, moment, json, array, iso and object).